webcloud7/ftw.topics/README.rst

 Viewlets
 --------

-A viewlet shows all referenced topics on a object with ITopicSupport
+A viewlet shows all referenced topics on an object with ITopicSupport.

 Links
 -----